-The emerging Liverpool City Region (LCR) Combined Authority Spatial Development Strategy (SDS), due for adoption in 2020 will have this SFRA as part of its evidence base.
+The emerging Liverpool City Region (LCR) Combined Authority Spatial Development Strategy (SDS), due for adoption in 2022 will have this SFRA as part of its evidence base.

-This SFRA uses the EA's Flood Map for Planning version issued in April 2018 to assess fluvial and tidal risk to assessed SHLAA sites and Green Belt land parcels.
+This SFRA uses the EA's Flood Map for Planning (FMfP), as downloaded from data.gov.uk April 2021, to assess fluvial and tidal risk to the latest SHLAA and Open Space Assessment sites.
 The Flood Map for Planning is updated at quarterly intervals by the EA, as and when new modelling data becomes available.
-The reader should therefore refer to the online version of the Flood Map for Planning to check whether the flood zones may have been updated since April 2018, via the following link:
+The reader should therefore refer to the online version of the Flood Map for Planning to check whether the flood zones may have been updated since April 2021, via the following link: